 Signalling – Failing to Indicate

-Did you know that you must signal for at least five (5) seconds for leaving the kerb or parked position?
-Drivers must understand that if you when you signal, do so at the correct time.
+Did you know that you must signal for at least five (5) seconds before leaving the kerb or a parked position?
+Drivers must signal at the correct time.
 If you were too signal to soon or too late, this can confuse other road users.
 Leaving your indicator on can also result in a problem.
 Remember, a lot of people assume and therefore may act accordingly like driving out in your path if you have signalled your intent to soon.

 If you repeatedly fail to signal when legally required to so, you will not pass your test.
 You must signal:

-To give sufficient warning to other road users of your intentions when turning left or right.
+To give sufficient warning to other road users, indicate;

 - For at least five seconds before leaving the kerb.